conda/conda/docs/source/intro.rst

 Upgrading to Anaconda Pro
 -------------------------

-The process of upgrading from Anaconda Community Edition to Pro is as simple as using ``upgrade2pro``.
-The command reference is show below.
+The process of upgrading from Anaconda Community Edition to the full version is as simple as using ``upgrade``.
+The command reference is shown below.

 ----

-.. include:: upgrade2pro.txt
+.. include:: upgrade.txt

-Look here for :ref:`examples <upgrade2pro_example>`.
+Look here for :ref:`examples <upgrade_example>`.

 .. _YAML syntax: http://en.wikipedia.org/wiki/YAML